You Are Here: Monetary Policy > Monetary Policy Framework

 Monetary Policy Framework

 The responsibility for formulating and implementing monetary policy rests with the CBS Board.
-The Monetary Operations Committee (MOC) has the responsibility to oversee the operational implementation of monetary policy within the general guidelines determined by the CBS Board and directions given by the Governor.
+To ensure the effective segregation of responsibilities and to place due emphasis on monetary policy decisions taken at Board level, the Board decided to replace the Monetary Operations Committee (MOC) by the Monetary Policy Technical Committee (MPTC).
+Nonetheless, the main responsibility of the committee remains to consider, advise and decide on issues primarily relating to the formulation and implementation of monetary policy within the general guidelines determined by the Bank’s Board.